clauswilke/dataviz/docs/visualizing_proportions.md

 # Visualizing proportions {#visualizing-proportions}

 We often want to show how some group, entity, or amount breaks down into individual pieces that each represent a *proportion* of the whole.
 Common examples include the proportions of men and women in a group of people, the percentages of people voting for different political parties in an election, or the market shares of companies.
-The archetypical such visualization is the pie chart, omnipresent in any business presentation and much maligned among data scientists.
+The archetypal such visualization is the pie chart, omnipresent in any business presentation and much maligned among data scientists.
 As we will see, visualizing proportions can be challenging, in particular when the whole is broken into many different pieces or when we want to see changes in proportions over time or across conditions.
 There is no single ideal visualization that always works.
 To illustrate this issue, I discuss a few different scenarios that each call for a different type of visualization.

 <div class="rmdtip">
 <p>Remember: You always need to pick the visualization that best fits your specific dataset and that highlights the key data features you want to show.</p>